 The Adjutant General

 Cabanatuan was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camps 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1 on October 30, 1942.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Technician Fourth Grade Frederick Krug had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.